 The Trustee performs regular reviews of the asset allocation of each of the 7 investment options, covering their appropriateness, objectives and the individual investment managers on a periodic basis (at least every 3 years).
-The Trustee employs a third-party investment advisor to perform this investment strategy review tri-annually; the last review was carried out during 2022.
+The Trustees also review how the asset allocation changes across the auto switch lifestyle options.
+The Trustee employs a third-party investment advisor to perform this investment strategy review tri-annually; the last review was carried out during 2022, with changes implemented during 2023.